digitranslab/jumpstart/docs/versioned_docs/version-2.50.0-LTS/data-sources/minio.md

 title: MinIO
 ---

-ToolJet can connect to minio and perform various operation on them.
+JumpStart can connect to minio and perform various operation on them.

 <div style={{paddingTop:'24px'}}>

 ## Connection

-To establish a connection with the MiniIo data source, click on the **+ Add new data source** button located on the query panel or navigate to the [Data Sources](/docs/data-sources/overview) page from the ToolJet dashboard.
+To establish a connection with the MiniIo data source, click on the **+ Add new data source** button located on the query panel or navigate to the [Data Sources](/docs/data-sources/overview) page from the JumpStart dashboard.

-ToolJet requires the following to connect to your DynamoDB:
+JumpStart requires the following to connect to your DynamoDB:

 - **Host**
 - **Port**